GLOBAL MARKETS-Dollar falls, equities gain as Fed calms inflation worries

 Those messages were consistent with what Fed Chairman Jerome Powell has said repeatedly over recent weeks.

-Some of the most active sectors on Wall Street include technology, industrials, customer discretionary, communication services and financials.
+Some of the most active sectors on Wall Street include technology, industrials, customer discretionary, communication services and real estate.

 "The reason why we are having some inflationary pressures is because Asia is having difficulties and that will work itself out and I think price increases like that are not long lasting," Cox said.